Facebook Call-to-Action Button Not Working? Common Fixes

 Design buttons that are easy to tap on mobile devices.
 Ensure they're large enough, with proper spacing between elements, to avoid accidental clicks [3].
 Use Scalable Vector Graphics (SVG) for icons and images so they look sharp on high-resolution screens [3].

-Adopt a fluid grid system for your landing pages so buttons and content adjust seamlessly to different screen sizes [3].
+Adopt a fluid grid system for your landing pages so buttons and content adjust to different screen sizes [3].
 Keep your CTA text short - ideally 5 to 6 words - so it displays well on smaller screens.

 Always test your buttons on actual mobile devices before launching.
 A design that looks great on desktop might not work as well on a smartphone.
 Check that buttons are easy to tap, load quickly, and lead to mobile-optimized landing pages.